abrhot/abrhot/README.md

 <div align="center">

-🎯 I'm a passionate **Mobile App Developer** specializing in **Flutter**
+🌟 I'm a dedicated **Software Engineering Student** with a passion for building real-world solutions
-💡 Skilled in building scalable frontend & backend systems
+🔧 Skilled in full-stack web development, mobile apps, and system design
-🌍 Constantly exploring modern tech and creating real-world solutions
+🌍 Eager to grow through open-source and impactful tech communities

 </div>